MrShwhale/source-bf/README.md

 #### out
 Outputs a single ASCII character to the console, followed by a newline.

 Unprintable characters (such as ASCII SYN, DEL), white space, as well as the ; and " characters will print an empty line to the console.
 Trying to print characters with a higher than 127 will print 5 question marks since the engine cannot print them.
+Equivalent to '.' command in brainfuck.

 ###  Loop command